 The Delta Regional Authority forges local, state, and regional partnerships throughout the region as well as with its fellow federal agencies to ensure investment, increased capacity, and technical assistance that supports the development of Delta communities and regional clusters.
 With an impressive leverage ratio of 20.2 to 1, the DRA has leveraged its $163 million in strategic investments to attract $3.3 billion in public and private investments into projects over 14 cycles.
 These investments have touched nearly every county and parish in the Delta.

 Local development districts are key partners and serve as front-line project developers, mobilizing their community and economic leaders to support the holistic development of a community’s workforce and education, business and industry, health, transportation, and public infrastructure.

 Through numerous policy initiatives, the DRA is investing in programs that better the health, accessibility, connectivity, and educational opportunities for Delta residents of all ages.
-Over 12 funding cycles, these investments have trained 3,745 individuals and helped 25,500 families gain access to clean water and sewer service.
+Over 12 funding cycles, these investments have trained 7,200 individuals for 21st century jobs, and helped 64,000 families gain access to clean water and sewer service.
 The Delta Leadership Institute is training community leaders to identify regional solutions through collaborative partnerships and the DRA’s Healthy Delta Initiative and other health programs are helping to improve the health outcomes and quality of life for people in the Delta.

 The Year in Review highlights the DRA’s programs, policy initiatives, and investments over the past year that serve as the cornerstone for DRA efforts to help create jobs, build communities, and improve lives.